sgsinghashka-del/IT-Resume_Architect/README.md

 IT Resume Architect demonstrates how prompt engineering can be used to analyze, improve, and tailor resumes.
 It focuses on structured instructions, reusable prompt blocks, controlled outputs, and privacy-aware execution.

 The repository currently includes the project documentation, the system prompt, and a sample ATS-friendly resume.
-The repository does **not** currently contain runnable application source code or an actual UI screenshot, so this README intentionally does not present the previous placeholder graphic as a real product screenshot.

 ## What the project demonstrates